Who is Vicki Soto?

 Live, Laugh, Love

 “Take too many pictures, laugh too much, forgive freely, and love like you’ve never been hurt.
-Life comes with no guarantee, no time outs, no second chances.
+Life comes with no guarantee, no time outs, and no second chances.
 You just have to live life to the fullest, tell someone what they mean to you and tell someone off, speak out, dance in the pouring rain, hold someone’s hand, comfort a friend, fall asleep watching the sun come up, stay up late, be a flirt, and smile until your face hurts.
 Don’t be afraid to take chances or fall in love and most of all, live in the moment because every second you spend angry or upset is a second of happiness you can never get back.”

 What her students said about her.